 👋 This is a monthly free edition of MKT1 Newsletter—a deep dive into a B2B startup marketing topic.
-Become a paid subscriber to receive an additional newsletter each month, access our archives, post to our job board, use our template library, and attend monthly office hours with Kramer.
+Become a paid subscriber to receive an additional newsletter each month, access our archives, post to our job board, and use our template library.

 I published my first guide to B2B startup marketing org charts as the first MKT1 Newsletter, way back on 12/1/20.
 Every company organized their marketing teams differently and I found myself explaining my POV over and over again.
 Nearly 4 years later, I’m still explaining it, but slightly differently—and I think a fresh post is needed on how to build a marketing team.